 Accordingly, leadership is the single most missing link in the African crisis leading to untold socio-economic evils.
-In his wide discussion of good governance, Roland Henwood argues that good governance in politics relates to the prevention of the occurrence of tyranny, anarchy, corruption, unaccountability, instability, unjustified secrecy and uninformed decision-making.
-Such good governance results in good, stable and accountable governance therefore is not an easily definable concept since it requires a value judgement.
-Therefore, the evaluation and arrival at an appropriate description of good governance is premised on the analysis of the functions of the state and the indicators of good governance themselves.
+In his wide discussion of good governance, Roland Henwood287 argues that good governance in politics relates to the prevention of the occurrence of tyranny, anarchy, corruption, unaccountability, instability, unjustified secrecy and uninformed decision-making.
+Such good governance results in good, stable and accountable government stemming from the effective prevention of negative political traits.
+Good governance therefore is not an easily definable concept since it requires a value judgement.
+Therefore, the evaluation and arrival at an appropriate description of good governance is premised on the analysis of the functions of the state and the set indicators of good governance themselves.